 “As for me, I have set my King on Zion, my holy hill.”

 Of course, this King is quite different.
 Rather than being sheltered and served hand and foot in a palace, He was out in the streets rubbing shoulders with the masses and washing the feet of His followers.
-Out of love, He endured a substitutionary death on a painful cross on behalf of folks like us, so that we could be forgiven and reconciled to God.
-He even let them put a crown of thorns on his head, a sarcastic jab at the idea that this humble leader was really a King.
+Out of love, He endured a substitutionary death on a painful cross on behalf of folks like us, so that we could be forgiven and reconciled to a holy God.

 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.